aridjayarecipes/cutesrecipes.web.app/content/post/2592-how-to-make-perfect-creamy-mashed-potatoes.md

 recipeinstructions:
 - "Peel and cubed the potatoes."
 - "Add potatoes, water and some salt in the pot, boil it for 20 minutes, check it with a fork to see if the potatoes is tender."
-- "Once it&#39;s done, strain the potatoes and butter, mash it."
+- "Once it's done, strain the potatoes and butter, mash it."
-- "Once it&#39;s smooth, add salt, pepper and cream.
-Combine it and don&#39;t forget to do a taste test!"
+- "Once it's smooth, add salt, pepper and cream.
+Combine it and don't forget to do a taste test!"
 categories:
 - Recipe
 tags: